chrisdone/website/hakyll/posts/rust.markdown

 ## Take Sugar?

-Rust's use of magical sugar constructs, where the compiler will automatically insert dereferences and copies and clones and drops for you has an initial appealing "it's all simple underneath" quality to it, but in practice this leads to bad compile errors: The worst kind of compile error is the one where the compiler is complaining about
+Rust's use of magical sugar constructs, where the compiler will automatically insert dereferences and copies and drops for you has an initial appealing "it's all simple underneath" quality to it, but in practice this leads to bad compile errors: The worst kind of compile error is the one where the compiler is complaining about